WHAT IS A PLAN TO ACHIEVE SELF SUPPORT (PASS)?

 Anybody may help you write a PASS including a vocational counselor or a relative.
 We can also help you with a PASS or refer you to someone who can help you write a plan.

-You can get a copy of the PASS application Form SSA–545–BK from your local Social Security office or online at: www.socialsecurity.gov/online/ssa-545.html.
+You can get a copy of the PASS application form SSA-545-BK from your local Social Security office or online at www.ssa.gov/online/ssa-545.html on our website.

-You can get a PASS Specialist’s telephone number by calling our toll-free number 1-800-772-1213 between 7 a.m. and 7 p.m.
-Monday through Friday and asking for a PASS Specialist’s number or by visiting our website at: www.socialsecurity.gov/disabilityresearch/wi/passcadre.htm
+You can get a PASS Specialist’s telephone number by calling our toll-free number 1-800-772-1213 between 8 a.m. and 7 p.m.
+Monday through Friday and asking for a PASS Specialist’s number or online at www.ssa.gov/disabilityresearch/wi/passcadre.htm on our website.